National Intelligence University: Educational accreditation

-The university is authorized by the United States Congress to award the Bachelor of Science in Intelligence, the Master of Science and Technology Intelligence and the Master of Science of Strategic Intelligence degrees.
+The university is authorized by the United States Congress to award the degrees of Bachelor of Science in Intelligence, Master of Science and Technology Intelligence, and Master of Science of Strategic Intelligence.
 The university is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.

 Facilities and resources

 The NIU Library houses 2.5 million items, including books, unclassified intelligence documents, reference materials, periodicals, microfilms, video and cartographic items.
 The library subscribes to 2,000 international periodicals, newspapers, annuals, serials, and statistical reports.
 It is particularly strong in Russian periodicals.
 The library has archival microfiche and microfilm collections of general and scholarly periodicals, Foreign Broadcast Information Service reports, and declassified documents.
-The NIU Library is located at ICC-B.
+The NIU Library is located at the Intelligence Community Campus – Bethesda (ICC-B).

 The Office of Research within the university enables students to pursue projects that require research outside the Washington, DC, area, including overseas.
 The university encourages faculty research on intelligence issues and supports intelligence-related research by faculty from other DoD Schools.
 Faculty and student research is published in academic journals and in book-length special studies.
 Research results and thesis abstracts are also made available to the Intelligence Community.